ptmt/ptmt.github.com/posts/2026/whoop.md

     img: /whoop-lifespan.jpg
     alt: Whoop Lifespan
   - id: Day 60, Feel
-    captionText: In order to heart rate sensor to work it should slightly push your skin.
+    captionText: In order for the heart rate sensor to work it should slightly push your skin.
 I don't like that, can barely tolerate.
 Despite extended use, it never feels like a natural part of daily life.
 Too bulky for what it is.
     img: /placeholder.jpg
     alt: Feel on the hand
   - id: Day 63, Sickness
     captionText: You're sick — no support at all, no "pause" of any sort, gives you one more thing to worry about.
-When you're unwell, the device continues tracking and potentially misinterpreting your data, adding stress rather than providing helpful insights or the ability to pause monitoring.
+When you're unwell, the device continues tracking and potentially misinterpreting your data, adding stress rather than providing helpful insights.
+"Your recovery is bad due to bad sleep".
     img: /placeholder.jpg
     alt: Lack of support when sick
   - id: Day 70, Metrics
-    captionText: Metrics, too few.
-Despite the promise of comprehensive data, the actual metrics provided feel limited and don't offer the depth of insight that would justify continuous wear.
+    captionText: HRV measured only in the morning, as well as resting heart rate.
+And no explanation.
+I was hoping for more data.
+Correlleation are weak, not a single insight, although diary of habits seemed useful at first.
     img: /placeholder.jpg
     alt: Too few metrics
   - id: Day 80, HRV limitations